-\subsubsection{Experiment 1: Simulations Based on Benchmark Data Sets}
+\subsection{Experiment 1: Simulations based on benchmark data sets}

-We first evaluate the quality of the prediction and confidence intervals.
-We compare our prediction intervals to Deep Ensembles, Concrete Dropout (CD) \cite{gal2017concrete}, and Quality-Driven Ensembles (QDE) \cite{pearce2018high}.
-The confidence intervals are compared to Deep Ensembles, the Naive Bootstrap (NB) \cite{efron1982jackknife, heskes1997practical}, and Concrete Dropout.
-A popular method to quantify the quality of a prediction interval or confidence interval is to look at the empirical coverage of the intervals on a previously unseen part of a real-world data set \citep{khosravi2011comprehensive, pearce2020uncertainty, su2018tight}.
+Our first experiment compares the coverage of our confidence and prediction intervals with different popular methods.
+Our prediction intervals are compared to DE, Concrete Dropout (CD) \citep{gal2017concrete}, and Quality-Driven Ensembles (QDE) \citep{pearce2018high}.
+Our confidence intervals are compared to DE, the Naive Bootstrap (NB) \citep{efron1982jackknife, heskes1997practical}, and Concrete Dropout.

+We test the coverage by using 100 simulated data sets instead of the popular practice of using a single test set.
+The latter tests empirical coverage of the intervals on a previously unseen part of a single real-world data set \citep{khosravi2011comprehensive, pearce2020uncertainty, su2018tight}.
 However, it has been argued that it is not sufficient to evaluate the quality of prediction and confidence intervals in this manner on a test set.
 This only checks the overall coverage, which is relatively easy to tune, and not the quality of the pointwise confidence intervals \citep{sluijterman2021evaluate}.
-The proposed alternative is to use simulated data and calculate the coverage per $\bm{x}$ over a large number of simulations.
+The proposed alternative is to use simulated data and calculate the coverage per $\bm{x}$-value over a large number of simulations.
 This gives rise to the Confidence Interval Coverage Fraction (CICF):